nikiforos-kyparos/bgp-honeypot/README.md

 # Beyond the Handshake

-## Investigating Unsolicited BGP Activity Using a BGP Honeypot
+## Investigating Unsolicited Peering Activity with a BGP Honeypot

 This repository contains the supporting material for my Master's thesis at TU Delft: